 The final and favourite course was a beautiful creme brulée that was just perfect.
 Paired with a lovely Domaine Pouderoux Muscat de Rivesaltes sparkling wine which was so lovely.
 Alongside the beautiful vanilla custard and caramelised sugar we also had touches of raspberry, rose and lychee as well as the pink peppercorn meringue.
 It was nice to have the tart fruit to counteract all the sweetness on the plate and it honestly all went so well together.

 Each time I go is better than the time before, Nico accumlatively gets more delicious and still so worth the money.
 As we were saying it’s amazing how they can take simple ingredients and make them taste SO good.
 How can you go back to normal food after that?
-Can’t wait to see (and taste) what they do next.
+I can’t wait to see (and taste) what they do next.

 Six by Nico | 97 Hanover Street, Edinburgh, EH2 1DJ | www.sixbynico.co.uk/edinburgh/